The project outputs are available on this website via the following links:

 - Run events to disseminate the ABC workshop to external institutions.
 E.g. a local ABC workshop available to nearby institutions, conference presentation, webinars etc.

-- Participate in the development of local special interest groups within each partner’s country or region.
+- Participate in the development of community groups within each partner’s country or region.

 - Contribute digital content, including blog posts, Twitter posts, photos, videos, webinars (recorded), to aid project dissemination.

-- Some partners will develop joint paper publication(s).
+- Some partners contribute to joint paper publication(s).

 As Associate Partners, the University of Oxford are also contributing to some project outputs, with a focus on how ABC can be used to support the migration to Canvas Virtual Learning Environment (VLE).
 Along with the University of Amsterdam they will bring an additional perspectives on how the ABC learning design method can be used to support learning design within Canvas.